Fresh, local strawberries are a sign of spring in Georgia! Take the kids on a pick-your-own outing or enjoy a strawberry festival at a Georgia farm.

 Places to buy or pick fresh, seasonal strawberries

 Most places open for picking in mid-April.
+It completely depends on the weather.

 Southern Belle Farm